crispybaconsrl/ios-pokedex-exercise-buddybank/README.md

 This project use [PokeAPI](https://pokeapi.co) to retrieve pokemon dek and display it on a collection view.

-To implement this project I've used MVVM+Coordinator path as requested, without using
+To implement this project I've used MVVM+Coordinator path as requested, without using any Xcode UI facility (xib, storyboards).

 ### Basic tasks